GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 - Given that..., when..., then....
 - Given that..., when..., then....
 - **Source:** My Own Decision

+The user SHOULD be able to successfully use the exported SoundFont they have created from the tool itself in a Music App such as FL Studio or GarageBand.
+- Category: Usability.
+- Given that..., when..., then....
+- Given that..., when..., then....
+- **Source:** Inspired by one of my candidates' responses.

 ## 7. Out of Scope (the Won't-Have List)